 I don’t know if my approach is right.
-And it isn’t based in science or best research.
+And it isn’t based on science or the best research.
 It is the way that I approach advocacy work and this approach has worked for me.
 Heck, I have a winning streak going on.
 The last two times that I’ve talked to strangers about maths they have thanked me for the conversation.
 I think that I’m getting better at reaching people.

 What makes making these bookmarks meaningful to me is that they express the creativity of mathematics.
-These patterns show maths in a visual appealing way.
+These patterns show maths in a visually appealing way.
 It takes it from an abstract concept to something you can hold in your hands.
 I think it reveals the beauty of mathematics.

-Beauty is the first test: there is no permanent place in the world for ugly mathematics. — G.H.
-Hardy
+“Beauty is the first test: there is no permanent place in the world for ugly mathematics.”

-I think that is the hardest thing for a lay person to see, the beauty of it all.
+I think that is the hardest thing for a layperson to see, the beauty of it all.
 Yet, if you are a pure mathematics person like me then you can hardly see why somebody wouldn’t.
 And that is the divide we have to cross in science communication.
 Two versions of the same thing.
 One that causes pain and one that causes pleasure.

 I am going to assume that you are new to cross stitch.
 Looking at these patterns could be daunting.
 Do not fret!
 I will walk you through this with some tutorials that I’ve found online.

-1. Stamped Cross Stitch - This is when the design is literally stamped onto the fabric.
+1. Stamped Cross Stitch - This is when the design is stamped onto the fabric.
 This requires no counting.
 It is the easiest for beginners.

 2. Counted Cross Stitch - The pattern is not stamped on the fabric.
 You must use a chart and count the stitches yourself.
 You start with a blank canvas, find the middle of the fabric, then start stitching with the middle stitches on the chart.

 All these patterns are meant to be 8.5 x 2.5 inches long except where noted.
 This is one of the standard sizes for bookmarks.
 I know that is pretty long but you kind of need all that space to do a nice design where it is easy to see all the details.
-You will want to get yourself some 14 count aida in black or white and cut it to size.
-There is only one design below that requires black aida and that is the Enigma bookmark.
-All others are shown on white aida.
+You will want to get yourself some 14-count Aida in black or white and cut it to size.
+There is only one design below that requires black Aida and that is the Enigma bookmark.
+All others are shown on white Aida.